nathanchere/nFMOD/readme.md

 ## Documentation

-nFMOD is still under heavy development and likely to change frequently and significantly enough to make documentation a fool's endeavour at this point.
-Planned to co-incide with the 1.0 release are 'tutorial' articles and sample projects.
+nFMOD is still under heavy development and likely to change frequently and significantly enough to make comprehensive documentation a fool's endeavour at this point.

 A brief example of how easy it is to start adding sound to your application with nFMOD: